TrainWeb.org Facebook Page

 Rolled hay and the truck that takes it away from the fields.

-Fields are all over this region of North Dakota.
+Fields are all over this region.

-The Sheyenne River crossing right before Kindred.
+The Sheyenne River crossing just before Kindred.

 The Kindred Great Northern station.

-The Kindred station sign as we were reaching our farthest point north on this trip.
-I worked on this story in the baggage car and I let Bill use my Super Dome ticket on the return trip.
-My mother and Elizabeth kept me updated on game three of the Stanley Cup with Jake Guentzel scoring the only goal of the first period.
-A special thank you to the entire Friends of the Milwaukee Road 261 and the Red River Valley Railroad for two days of excellent train rides and a great chase yesterday.
-This is why I am a lifetime member of this organization.
+The Kindred station sign as we were reaching our northernmost point.
+I wrote this travelogue in the baggage car and let Bill use my Super Dome ticket on the return trip.
+My mother and Elizabeth kept me updated on Game Three of the Stanley Cup Final with Jake Guentzel scoring the only goal of the first period against the Nashville Predators.